-- Do ask for the medical history of both the pup and the parents, as well as health tests clearances for both the parents.
+- Do ask for the medical history of both the pup and the parents, as well as health test clearances for both the parents.

-- Do ask the breeder about his opinion on does this breed actually suit your lifestyle.
+- Do ask the breeder about his opinion on does this breed suits your lifestyle.

 - Do ask to see and interact with the pup’s parents.

 - Don’t buy a puppy from a pet store because they get their puppies from puppy mills.